 Thick oil drips over me.
-The eulachon are pressed and I slip through a chasm.
-And I see my friends have stopped paddling.
+The eulachons are pressed and I slip through a chasm.
+I see my friends have stopped paddling.
 One is raging in the oil.
-And one is mired is old fish guts blown up by the wind.
+And one is mired in fish guts blown up by the wind.
 And one is no longer paddling, but crying.
 And the wind is walking on the water.

 I wash my hands of this.

-Through the horizontal rain we reach the far shore; we find there is no shelter and the wind is if anything stronger.
+Fighting through the horizontal rain, we reach the far shore; we find there is no shelter and the wind is, if anything, stronger.
 In shallow waters, the wind-driven waves rise up.
 There are many small islands, but battered by the storm, we are still in a bad spot.
-There are tears in my eyes and they stream down my face washing away the glutinous oil and smoking, black blood.
+There are tears in my eyes; they stream down my face washing away the glutinous oil and smoking, black blood.

 We duck behind the islands seeking shelter.
 I look up to see Jay, still in mid-current.
 He sails by, out of control.
 Dan’s eyes are wide.
-Could he roll if he capsized? probably not.
+Could he roll if he capsized?
+No. He would die.
 This is not good.
 Wake up!
 This is now.
 I feel some of the cold drain from my veins.
 Are the others OK?
 Dennis paddles up to me.
-It is good to see him.
+I am glad to see him.

-Between the roaring of the wind and the driving rain, we have to shout to be heard.
+Between the roaring of the wind and the driving rain, Dennis has to shout to be heard.